 Recently, I shared a viewpoint suggesting that the state of the photography industry has been declining, with the decreasing cost of entry, suggesting that there has also been a devaluation in the art itself since everyone has cameras these days and thinks they can do it.
-Today, I’d like to share the counterpoint to that argument.
+In essence, that there is no real money to be made in photography anymore.
+Today, I’d like to share the counterpoint to that argument: Photography is not about money!
+Here’s what it’s really about:

 The First Deal with Cameras